Elections in Seychelles 2025 – What Tourists Need to Know

 The Vibe

 Expect a cheerful and peaceful atmosphere.
-Locals take voting seriously, but in true island style…it’s calm, friendly, and sometimes even feels festive.
-You might even spot mini gatherings, campaign trucks with music, or see proud voters in town.
+Locals take voting seriously, but in true island style…it’s calm, friendly, and sometimes even festive.
+You may see:

 Final Word